 RISE WVU is a program from our Office of Student Success that aims to create opportunities for and bring success to students of color.
 Students will be surrounded by a community that encourages them to persist towards graduation.

 All students of color are encouraged to apply to join the program and have the chance to work and study alongside other students of color.
 To join the RISE WVU program, fill out an application so they can get into contact with you.

-Housed in the Center for Black Culture and Research, the Academic STARS program is designed specially for newly enrolled African American freshmen.
+Housed in the Center for Black Culture, the Academic STARS program is designed specially for newly enrolled African American freshmen.
 The STARS program, which stands for Students Achieving and Reaching Success, helps these students develop an academic foundation on which they can build during their years in college and beyond.

 To be eligible for this program, you must be an incoming African American student who has at least a 2.75 GPA and can show involvement in extracurricular activities or service-related projects.
 You will be asked to write an essay and complete an application.

 Want to live in a residence hall community that was created to provide students of color a space for connection and support?
 The Quad Living-Learning Community (LLC) is a community housed in the Evansdale Residential Complex (Towers) where students of color will live with and alongside other students of color.